-The Recipient shall establish a separate ledger account or fund for receipt and disbursement of Energy Commission funds for each project funded by the Energy Commission.
+The Recipient shall establish a separate ledger account or fund for receipt and disbursement of grant funds under this Agreement.
+The Recipient shall also establish a separate ledger account or fund for receipt and disbursement of advance funds for incentives under this Agreement.
 Expenditure details must be maintained in accordance with the approved budget details using appropriate accounting practices.